gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 that were put in place under the Cromwellian parliamentary dictatorship.

 And what was this all about?
 Well, I think there's an absolute continuity between those initial liberal advances and the present day of transgender ideology.
-I don't see any difference between the ideas: they are all anti-hierarchical.
+I don't see any essential difference between the ideas: they are all anti-hierarchical.

 The fundamental principle of liberalism, on my reading of it, is that there should not be arbitrary